lox/pheasant/docs.md

 echo $post->title; // returns 'My Post'
 {% endhighlight %}

-As you can see here, Pheasant magically provides a constructor that takes an array of initial values.
+As you can see here, Pheasant provides a default constructor that takes an array of initial values.
 This is optional, you can also get and set values using property access.